Morteza Neidavoud: Early life and education

-Morteza Neidavoud was born in Espahan to a Persian Jewish music-loving family, he was 3 when the family moved to Tehran.
+Morteza Neydavoud was born in Espahan to a Persian Jewish music-loving family, he was 3 when the family moved to Tehran.
 His musical gift was revealed at childhood.
 His father Bala Khan, who was a musician himself and played the tonbak, wanted to see his son enroll into a different field, and was thus initially against him becoming a musician.
-However, realizing his natural talent and determination, he eventually took him to see Ramazan Zolfaghari, a musician who was a student of Aqa Hosseinqoli.
+However, realizing his natural talent and determination, he eventually took him to see Ramazan Zolfaghari, a musician who was a student of Aqa Hossein-Qoli.

-Neidavoud was trained by Zolfaghari for a short while and then he went to Aqa Hosseinqoli to learn from the master musician himself.
-Neidavoud learnt with Hosseinqoli until the latter's death in 1916.
+Neydavoud was trained by Zolfaghari for a short while and then he went to Aqa Hossein-Qoli to learn from the master musician himself.
+Neydavoud learnt with Hosseinqoli until the latter's death in 1916.
 He then went on to learn music from Darvish Khan who was a famous student of Mirza Hossein-Qoli.
 During this time he picked up on playing radif and then the tar.
 At the end of three years he received the symbolic Golden Battle-Axe, awarded to outstanding students.

 Career

 In early 1925 he founded a class to teach the Persian Tar and Radif.
 He named the school Darvish in honour of his master, who had died in 1926.

 His acquaintance with the iconic singer Qamar-ol-Moluk Vaziri at a private celebration led to the discovery of one of the greatest Iranian singing talents.
 The two continued to co-operate and as Qamar learned from him, she performed many of her famous songs.
-Since 1927, most of Qamar's lyrics and songs have been accompanied by Morteza Neidavoud.
+Since 1927, most of Qamar's lyrics and songs have been accompanied by Morteza Neydavoud.

-Following the establishment of the radio, Neidavoud worked with the broadcasters just like other artists did, some being Reza Mahjoubi, Ali Akbar Shahnazi, Habib Samayi, Abolhassan Saba and Musa Maroufi.
-He either wrote lyrics or composed for famous singers such as Qamar-ol-Moluk Vaziri, Maluk Zarrabi, Ruhangiz, Adib Khansari, Javad Badi Zadeh and Gholam Hossein Banan.
+Following the establishment of the radio, Neydavoud worked with the broadcasters just like other artists did, some being Reza Mahjoubi, Ali Akbar Shahnazi, Habib Samayi, Abolhassan Saba and Musa Maroufi.
+He either wrote lyrics or composed for famous singers such as Qamar-ol-Moluk Vaziri, Moluk Zarrabi, Ruhangiz, Adib Khansari, Javad Badi Zadeh and Gholam Hossein Banan.